artistudioxyz/aspri/README.md

 # ASPRI (Asisten Pribadi)

-Collection of scripts and library to speed up sotware development process
+a Collection of scripts and libraries to speed up sotware development process

 ## 📝 Installation
 - Run : `go install`